-12. SUBSEQUENT EVENTS
+10. SUBSEQUENT EVENTS

-The Monroe City Court has evaluated events through October 20, 2014, the date which the financial statements were available for issue.
-Other than the subsequent event referred to in Note 10, it has been determined that no other significant events have occurred for disclosure.
+The Monroe City Court has evaluated events through October 17, 2016, the date which the financial statements were available for issue.
+All subsequent events determined to be relevant and material to the financial statements have been appropriately recorded or disclosed.